jeju5/management/cs/aws/aws_developer.md

   * you can log results to Cloud Watch
   * you can track usage by api key
   * you can maintain multiple versions
+  * API Gateway supports Swagger Import, which creates an API based on the documentation
+  * you can update existing api endpoint with overwrite/merge.
+  * AWS API Gateway capacity
+    * 10,000 requests per second
+    *  5,000 requests concurrent across all APIs with in a single account
+    * if you reach the capacity you will get 429 Too Many Reqeusts response
 * Build a serverless website
   * S3
     * create an S3